davidjakubec/GROMACS-recipes/README.md

 ```
 Check the output of `cmake` carefully and make adjustments if needed.
 Don't forget to run the tests after building the software.

+## Post-installation

+The force fields (FFs) bundled with GROMACS are quite ancient.
+If comparison with previous works (utilizing these FFs) is not your primary goal, more recent FFs should be downloaded, installed, and used.
+Good choices include the [CHARMM36](https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs) or the [ff14SB/OL](https://fch.upol.cz/ff_ol/gromacs.php) FFs; other FFs are available as volunteer contributions on the [GROMACS website](http://www.gromacs.org/Downloads_of_outdated_releases/User_contributions/Force_fields).